dMARLAN/DCS-Dynamic-Weather/README.md

 Optionally outputs METAR to Discord Webhook or Google Sheets Cell for KBC's (Kneeboard Card) stored on a Google Drive to aid in mission planning or KBC creation.

 - Sets DCS mission weather to match real world weather conditions.
-- Weather cannot be set while the mission is still live, this application works by setting the next mission's weather and then restarting every hour to that updated weather.
+- Weather cannot currently be set while the mission is still live due to DCS limitations, this application works by setting the next mission's weather and then restarting every hour to that updated weather.
   - The mission will not restart while clients are connected to the mission, effectively "freezing" weather in place until clients disconnect.
-  - This means this application is not suitable for public servers that have little to no down time with no clients connected, it is designed for private servers.
+  - That means this application is not suitable for public servers that have little to no down time with no clients connected.
-- Can manually select "Clear Day" or "Clear Night" weather from DCS F10 menu.
+- Can manually force clear weather or preset times from the DCS F10 menu while in an admin slot.
-- Can output DCS Mission METAR to Discord Webhook or Google Sheets.
+- Can optionally output DCS Mission METAR to Discord Webhook or a Google Sheets cell for easy access during mission planning.
 - Accounts for DCS inherent QFF -> QNH conversion error.
 - Automatically desanitizes `\Program Files\Eagle Dynamics\DCS World OpenBeta\Scripts\MissionScripting.lua`
   - Be aware of running other untrusted DCS scripts when `MissionScripting.lua` is desanitized.